 “Congratulations to the young men and women that finished in first place,” said Hampton University President Dr. William R. Harvey.
 “Their efforts continue to demonstrate why Hampton University students are being sought out by industry leaders worldwide.”

 The Google DC Hack Competition is a 24-hour event, which pitted Hampton University students against rival Howard University and Morgan State University students.
 At the event, computer programmers and others involved in software development collaborate intensively on software projects.
-The competition ran noon, Feb.
+The competition ran from noon, Feb.
 10 until noon Feb.
 11.

 “We are proud of our students,” said Dr. Jean Muhammad, Department Chair.
 “We had 25 students participate.
 Each team had to create their own application with zero information prior to their arrival and then present it to Google engineers.
 Our winning team featured four current Google interns from our department.”